facelessuser/pymdown-extensions/docs/extensions/emoji.md

 `pymdownx.emoji.to_alt`
 :
-    This generator supports both Gemoji and EmojiOne.
+    This generator supports all emoji indexes.
 The generator outputs the alt value directly to the document.
-The output can be Unicode characters, HTML entities, or even just the short name depending on what the global setting of 'alt' is set to.
+The output can be Unicode characters, HTML entities, or even just the short name depending on what the global setting of `alt` is set to.

     ```html
     😃